-- 2. When asked, provide the modem router's serial number and MAC address on the product label. - 3.
-Wait for your cable ISP to confirm that your modem router is active.

-- 4. If you do not have an Internet connection with the modem router, ask your cable ISP to look for your modem router online, and do one of the following depending on what your cable ISP tells you about your modem router: - If the modem router is not visible, your cable ISP can give you instructions to verify why the modem router does not connect with your high-speed Internet service. - If the modem router is visible to your cable ISP, try rebooting the modem router and check its LEDs to verify the status of the Internet connection.
+- When asked, provide the modem router's serial number and MAC address on the product label. - 3.
+Wait for your cable ISP to confirm that your modem router is active. - 4.
+If you do not have an Internet connection with the modem router, ask your cable ISP to look for your modem router online, and do one of the following depending on what your cable ISP tells you about your modem router: - If the modem router is not visible, your cable ISP can give you instructions to verify why the modem router does not connect with your high-speed Internet service. - If the modem router is visible to your cable ISP, reboot the computer, laptop, or home gateway that is connected to the modem router.
+Try checking your online status again.